VersiumAnalytics/reach-api-php-sdk/README.md

 };
 $client = new ReachClient('you-api-key', $loggingFunction);
 ```
+<small>Note: remember to update the $qps value if Versium customer services increases your rate limit.</small>

 3) For adding data to a set of inputs, use the `append` function.
 This function returns a `Generator` that yields arrays containing API responses.
 Check the [API documentation](https://api-documentation.versium.com/docs/the-versium-api-landscape) for which data tools and output types are available.
 ```php